pangyyen/tp/docs/DeveloperGuide.md

 **An example usage scenario and how the medical history mechanism behaves at each step is shown below.**

-Step 1.
-The user launches the application for the first time. `ClinicBookMedicalHistory` contains no default list of `MedicalHistoryEvent`.
+1. The user launches the application for the first time. `ClinicBookMedicalHistory` contains no default list of `MedicalHistoryEvent`.

-Step 2.
-The user inputs `list-md` to list all diaries. `Ui` passes the input to `Logic`. `Logic` then uses a few `Parser` classes to extract layers of information out as seen from steps 3 to 5.
+2. The user inputs `list-medical-history` to list all medical history. `Ui` passes the input to `Logic`. `Logic` then uses a few `Parser` classes to extract layers of information out as seen from steps 3 to 5.

-Step 3. `Logic` passes the user input to `ClinicBookParser`. `ClinicBookParser` identifies that this is a `ListMedicalHistoryEventCommand` through the word "list-md".
+3. `Logic` passes the user input to `ClinicBookParser`. `ClinicBookParser` identifies that this is a `ListMedicalHistoryEventCommand` through the word "list-md".
 It then creates a `ListMedicalHistoryEventCommandParser` to parse it into a `ListMedicalHistoryEventCommand` and return.

-Step 4.
-Logic finally gets the `ListMedicalHistoryEventCommand` and execute it.
+4. Logic finally gets the `ListMedicalHistoryEventCommand` and execute it.
 The execution firstly calls `Model#getFilteredPatientList()` to get the patients that are currently being displayed.
 It then gets the `Patient` from the list using the index provided by the user.
 It then calls `Model#listMedicalHistoryEvents(Patient patient)` to set `ClinicBookMedicalHistory` as the list of `MedicalHistoryEvent` that belongs to the patient.
 This execution then returns a `CommandResult` to `Ui`, containing the response to the user.

-Step 5.
-UI displays the response in the CommandResult.
+5. UI displays the response in the CommandResult.
 In addition, UI will change to display the list of `MedicalHistoryEvent` after model updates `filteredMedicalHistoryEvents`, since `Ui` is constantly listening for the change in `Model`.